syncfusion-content/xamarin-docs/Xamarin/SfKanban/Cards.md

 ## Data template selector

-You can customizing appearance of each card with different templates based on specific constraints by using the [`DataTemplateSelector`](https://docs.microsoft.com/en-us/dotnet/api/Xamarin.Forms.DataTemplateSelector/).
-You can choose a DataTemplate for each item at runtime based on the value of data using DataTemplateSelector.
+You can customize the appearance of each card with different templates based on specific constraints using [`DataTemplateSelector`](https://docs.microsoft.com/en-us/dotnet/api/Xamarin.Forms.DataTemplateSelector/).
+You can also choose a DataTemplate for each item at runtime based on the value of data using DataTemplateSelector.

 ### Create a data template selector

-Create a custom class that inherits from `DataTemplateSelector`, and override the `OnSelectTemplate` method to return the `DataTemplate` for that item.
+Create a custom class by inherting `DataTemplateSelector`, and override the `OnSelectTemplate` method to return the `DataTemplate` for that item.
 At runtime, the SfKanban invokes the `OnSelectTemplate` method for each item and passes the data object as parameter.

 {% tabs %}
 {% highlight c# %}